Meet the Team

 The Oake Manor kitchen team is excellent; eight highly qualified chefs, ably led by Executive Chef Jason Ashdown.
 Jason, Head Chef Andrew Betambo and Senior Sous Chef Gavin White have over 30 years’ experience at Oake Manor between them.
 Constantly finding new and delicious ways to improve the menu, they have recently introduced a range of four Oake Manor Proper Pies.

-Jason came to Oake Manor as Head Chef 18 years ago.
+Jason came to Oake Manor as Head Chef in 1993.
 He has overall control of the kitchen and deals with suppliers, ensuring that he gets the best possible produce.
 But with a degree in advanced patisserie, Jason’s great love are the desserts, all of which he creates and makes himself.
-Currently, Jason is studying sugarcraft so that he can decorate the wedding cakes he enjoys making, and as a contrast enjoys hiking over Dartmoor and charity walks.
+Jason has studied sugarcraft so that he can decorate the wedding cakes he enjoys making, and as a contrast enjoys hiking over Dartmoor and charity walks.

 Andrew began his career aged 15 in a pub kitchen, and then studied at S.C.A.T, in his second year being selected as runner-up chef of the year.
-Starting at Oake Manor more than 11 years ago, he has worked his way up to Head Chef, his passion for cooking, willingness to study and leadership qualities fitting him for the role.
+Starting at Oake Manor in 2000, he has worked his way up to Head Chef, his passion for cooking, willingness to study and leadership qualities fitting him for the role.

 Gavin has worked at Oake Manor since 1999, starting as the lowest ranking kitchen team member and working his way up to his current position of Senior Sour Chef.
 Gavin is hard working and a valued member of the Kitchen team.